 Attorneys for Internal Bleeding or Organ Failure from a Construction Accident

 The violent forces involved in many construction accidents can create shards of twisted metal, broken boards, and other hazards that can puncture a person’s skin and affect major blood vessels and internal organs.
 Additionally, if the injuries are sustained in a fall from a great height, there will be fractured bones and other significant injuries to deal with, as well.
 The forces of these types of impacts can create pressures inside the body that damage and even tear apart internal organs.
-Even safety features installed in scaffolding and other construction devices can cause pressure on the internal organs when they do their job of restraining the falling person.
+Even safety features installed in scaffolding and other construction devices can cause pressure on the internal organs when they restrain the falling person.

 Understanding Internal Bleeding and Organ Failure

 Astoundingly, the human body contains more than 60,000 miles of blood vessels.
 Which include all of the arteries, veins, and capillaries.
 Laid end to end, each person’s blood vessels could wrap around the earth twice with room to spare.
 It should come as no surprise that there is always great potential for internal bleeding after an injury, particularly on a construction site.

 According to WebMD, internal bleeding is among the most serious results of suffering a traumatic injury.
 Two kinds of trauma that can lead to internal bleeding are as follows:

 - Blunt trauma refers to situations where an object collides with a body part or a person’s torso with great force.
 The blood vessels in the body are damaged by the force of the collision itself rather than by an external object.